Optimal Control of thermally noisy quantum gates in a multilevel system: Equation of Motion

 \section{Equation of Motion}

-Our goal is to design the explicit time-dependent \emph{dynamical map} governing the reduced system dynamics, aiming to create a target map that accounts for environmental noise.
-The resulting map is a completely positive and trace-preserving (CPTP) map, \cite{kraus1971general}.
+Our goal is to design an explicit time-dependent \emph{dynamical map} governing the reduced-system dynamics, aiming to create a target map that accounts for environmental noise.
+The objective can be described by a completely positive trace-preserving map (CPTP)\cite{kraus1971general}, or more generally, an open-system quantum channel,